 - Aparigraha: non-possessiveness, non-greed.

 The five niyamas, personal practices that relate to our inner world, include:

 - Tapas: self-discipline, training your senses

 - Ishvara Pranidhana: surrender (to God)

-Micah Mortali, Director of the Kripalu Schools of Yoga and Ayurveda, says it’s important to address character first, so you can support your physical practice.
+Micah Mortali, Director of the Kripalu Schools, says it’s important to address character first, so you can support your physical practice.
 “If you start to do a ton of asana or pranayama but haven’t addressed that you are violent, depressed, or anxious, it’s going to come out,” Micah says.
 You need that strong spiritual foundation to contain your newfound energy.

 “Without that foundation, you might inadvertently violate other people’s autonomy,” says Sally Kempton, a nationally recognized meditation teacher and Kripalu invited presenter, referring to sexual and financial scandals involving prominent yoga teachers.

 Perhaps the best way to learn the yamas and niyamas is to live them, as Gandhi did.
 Swami Kripalu taught them at length, teaching that if you practice one, the others naturally follow.
 Sally explains you can approach the teachings in a very cut-and-dry way, or more subtly.
 For example, ahimsa, or non-violence, can be interpreted as refraining from hurting another person.
 But it can also mean not speaking violently about others, by refusing to gossip.
 Others practice nonviolence toward animals by becoming vegetarians.
 Gandhi’s practice of ahimsa incorporated all three.